the New Canal Lighthouse Museum and Education Center

 August - Construction continues.
 The cupola is installed.

 September - Lighthouse beacon re-lit.
-Serves nightly as a public aid to navigation.
+Serves nightly as a private aid to navigation.

 April - Lighthouse site opens to the public on Saturday, April 20th.